tgstation/tgstation-server/README.md

 [Download the latest release's tgstation-server-installer.exe](https://github.com/tgstation/tgstation-server/releases/latest).
 Executing it will take you through the process of installing and configuring your server.
 The required dotnet runtime may be installed as a pre-requisite.

-Note: If you use the `/silent` or `/passive` arguments to the installer, you will need to either pre-configure TGS or configure and start the `tgstation-server` service after installing.
+Note: If you use the `/silent` or `/passive` arguments to the installer, you will not be able to install MariaDB using it.
+In addition, if those arguments are present, you'll need to either pre-configure TGS or configure and start the `tgstation-server` service after installing.
 A shortcut will be placed on your desktop and in your start menu to assist with this.

 ##### winget (Windows 10 or later)